liuquan18/python_example/README.md

 cd docs
 ./upload_html.sh
 ```
 You can use swiftbrowser to check the files.
-To make the html as a webpage, the container need be chaged into a public.
+To make the html as a webpage, the container need be chaged into a public. then the webpage is built [here](https://swift.dkrz.de/v1/dkrz_e2efc288-3ba0-499b-9bd8-d1a2580fd987/python_example/build/html/index.html)
+> Note that the link the different from just copying the link from swift_browser.
+Update the link above
+with the correct URL when you set the container on swift as public.
 ---

 Further information